-Constillation Being able to demonstrate effective partnerships by use of the referral process or involvement in Channel Capabilities Staff training Staff do not recognise signs of abuse or vulnerabilities and the risk of harm is not reported properly and promptly by staff.
+Capabilities Being able to demonstrate effective partnerships by use of the referral process or involvement in Channel Staff training Staff do not recognise signs of abuse or vulnerabilities and the risk of harm is not reported properly and promptly by staff.
 Frontline staff including governors, do not understand what radicalisation means and why people may be vulnerable to being drawn into terrorism [Example] Training is broader than face to face or e-learning.
 You should consider how to communicate information to staff e.g. via staff updates, notices, emails Frontline staff including governors, do not know what measures are available to prevent people from being drawn into terrorism and do not know how to obtain support for people who may be exploited by radicalising influences.
 Staff do not access Prevent training or refresher training.
 [Example] Ensure all staff attend safeguarding training and are familiar with key school safeguarding and statutory policies refresher training.
 Notice, Check, Share [Insert additional hazards [Example] Ensure governors attend here] Prevent training [Example] Ensure SLT and DSL [Insert additional hazards receive additional support from here] local partnerships and training on local processes for Prevent [Insert additional hazards [Example] Maintain records of all here] staff and governor training [Insert additional hazards [Example] Refresher training to take here] place regularly [Insert additional hazards [Example] Training is quality assured • and evaluated for effectiveness on a here] regular basis Information Staff do not share Staff do not share Staff do not share information with Sharing information with information with relevant relevant partners in a timely relevant partners in a partners in a timely manner. timely manner. manner.
 Staff are not aware of the [Example] The provider has clear Prevent referral process. processes for raising radicalisation · concerns and making a Prevent referral.
-[Insert additional hazards here] Reducing Perm nissive Environments Building Children and young "The setting does not Children and young people are children's people are exposed to provide a safe space in exposed to intolerant or hateful resilience to intolerant or hateful which children and young narratives and lack understanding of radicalisation narratives and lack people can understand the risks posed by terrorist understanding of the and discuss sensitive organisations and extremist risks posed by terrorist topics, including terrorism ideologies that underpin them. organisations and and the extremist ideas extremist ideologies that are part of terrorist that underpin them. ideology, and learn how to challenge these ideas.
-The setting does not teach [Example] The institution carries out a broad and balanced safer recruitment checks on all staff a broad and balanced Salet Technicine Checks On all Stall
+[Insert additional hazards here] Reducing Pern nissive Environments Building Children and young "The setting does not Children and young people are children's people are exposed to provide a safe space in exposed to intolerant or hateful resilience to intolerant or hateful which children and young narratives and lack understanding of radicalisation narratives and lack people can understand the risks posed by terrorist understanding of the and discuss sensitive organisations and extremist risks posed by terrorist topics, including terrorism ideologies that underpin them. organisations and and the extremist ideas extremist ideologies that are part of terrorist that underpin them. ideology, and learn how to challenge these ideas.
+The setting does not teach [Example] The institution carries out a broad and balanced safer recruitment checks on all staff resilience to intolerant or hateful narratives and lack understanding of the risks posed by terrorist organisations and extremist ideologies which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.
+The setting does not teach narratives and lack understanding of the risks posed by terrorist organisations and extremist ideologies that underpin them.
+[Example] The institution carries out